 But that’s not reality.

-Yes, the effort is certainly an element, but what the 80 20 rule states is that everything is unequal.
-Invest in 10 start-up companies and you’ll find only a few will pass year two and make it big.
-You’re in a team of five and there’ll be one person doing more work than others.
+Yes, the effort is certainly an element, but what the 80 20 principle states is that everything is unequal.
+Invest in 10 start-up companies, and you’ll find only a few will pass year two and make it big.
+You’re in a team of five, and there’ll be one person doing more work than others.

-We wish our lives are always one for one in terms of input and output, but that’s simply not true.
+We wish our lives were always one-for-one in terms of input and output, but that’s simply not true.
 Understanding this is key to understanding how the 80 20 rule really works.